mui/mui-x/docs/data/data-grid/events/events.md

 This hook can only be used inside the scope of the grid (i.e. inside component slots or cell renderers).
 :::

-The following demo shows how to subscribe to the `rowClick` event using `useGridApiEventHandler`.
-Try it by clicking on any row.
+The following demo shows how to subscribe to the `rowClick` event using `useGridApiEventHandler`—try it out by clicking on any row:

 {{"demo": "SubscribeToEventsHook.js", "bg": "inline", "defaultCodeOpen": false}}